 Who spreads all this false information to so many employees?
 How is it that one company can have so much conflicting information?
 This fiasco is the absolute epitome of incompetence.
 And my story is better than some others.

 The same cannot be said for everyone Frontier screwed over this past weekend.
 I hope these atrocities indicate a company in its death throws that will soon be nothing but a distant memory of anguish and a warning to others how not to run an airline.

-Reviewer is in unhappy mood. emilyelizabethk stated that there is a room for improvement of entire customer experience and useless employees.
-Please immediately contact the author of this review to discuss bad quality of frontier airlines flight and associated monetary loss in the amount of $2800.
-Frontier Airlines needs to "this is the second terrible experience i have had. i want a refund of the this most recent flight and reimbursement of the additional 2500 we had to spend when frontier delayed our flight in march so much that we had to take a different airline" according to poster's claims.
+Preferred solution: This is the second terrible experience I have had.
+I want a refund of the this most recent flight and reimbursement of the additional 2500 we had to spend when Frontier delayed our flight in March so much that we had to take a different airline.